 Asymmetry is a common risk for anyone undergoing breast augmentation.
-The first thing you should do is consult with your surgeon to figure out what’s causing the asymmetry.
+If you notice asymmetry, the first thing you should do is consult with your surgeon to figure out the cause of the issue.
 In most cases, asymmetry is only temporary, but in rare instances it may be the result of a post-surgical complication.

 Residual swelling can last for a month or longer following breast augmentation.
 Once swelling has subsided, your breast implants will begin to settle into a more natural position.
 They may, however, settle at different rates, resulting in a difference in appearance.
 Your breasts will gradually settle over the course of 3-4 months, but it may take up to 8 months before your final results are realized.
 Usually a surgeon will wait 6 months to a year to determine if a revision is necessary.

 In some cases, breast asymmetry may be the result of a doctor or patient error.
 An unskilled or under-qualified surgeon could use improper techniques or even insert a poor choice of size for implants for your body.